taranix81/cafe-core/cafe-beans/README.md

-# Library Documentation: Java Dependency Injection Library (IOC with Property Injection)
+# Cafe-Beans Documentation: Java Dependency Injection Library (IOC with Property Injection)

 This document describes a Java-based library designed to implement Inversion of Control (IoC), with support for injecting properties into classes using annotations.
 The library simplifies dependency injection for Java applications and promotes loose coupling between components.